 Pinterest: This isn’t really a talkyspace but I’m weirdly addicted to it.
 For which I blame Santino.
 Or rather, I blame myself for mocking Santino for his Pinterest boards so it would become ironically apt that I would end up using Pinterest more than he does.
 If you’re into book-inspiration visual extras then … feel free to *eyebrow waggle* check out my boards, baby.

-Email and the like: If you want to talk to me directly, there’s an unreliable contact form I need to get rid of here.
-Alternatively you can reach me at alexisjhallatgmaildotcom.
+Email and the like: If you want to talk to me directly, the best way is via my assistant Mary, who can be reached at Mary(at)quincunquevult(dot)com.
 I really love hearing from readers and try to answer emails in a timely fashion (though I do not always succeed).

 Here on my website: While there’s a bunch of book-related extras you can find around the place, the site still needs updating because I’m disorganised.
 I’m also kind of hoping to do more blogging that isn’t, err, just me tearing my hair out at community politics.